 - Technology considerations on scaling up - guidance

-- Slides from webinars and workshops - will be published after these events
+- Slides from webinars and workshops - available here

 - Our five year funding strategy, 'Learning Without Walls'

 FE projects should look at the Feltag report, and consider how your proposed project could improve the use of technology for learning and skills in FE.

 We are looking for projects which have a new digital solution for a vocational learning need.
 Successful applicants have projects which bring both the technology and the route to learners.